Moss' logic for ordered coalgebras: Moss' logic for ordered coalgebras

 \subsection{The syntax of the coalgebraic language}

-The syntax of Moss' logic for ordered coalgebras will be based on finitary conjunction and disjunction, and a single finitary modality.
+The syntax of Moss' logic for ordered coalgebras will be based on finitary conjunction and disjunction connectives, and a single finitary modality.
 It will be convenient to regard the arities of both the connectives and the modality as finitary functors.
 A similar approach has been already used in~\cite{kkv12} for the Moss' logic in sets.
-When passing from sets to posets one has to be more careful about the precise shape of the arities.
-Namely: \begin{enumerate} \item In $\Set$, the arity of the finitary conjunction and disjunction is given by the finitary powerset functor $P_\omega:\Set\to\Set$.
+There are some differencies worth mentioning though: First, when passing from sets to the enriched setting of posets, to be as general as possible, one should start with a poset of propositional variables.
+Second, one has to be more careful about the precise shape of the arities, namely: \begin{enumerate} \item In $\Set$, the arity of the finitary conjunction and disjunction is given by the finitary powerset functor $P_\omega:\Set\to\Set$.
 This means that, e.g., the conjunction is a map $\bigwedge:P_\omega\Lang\to\Lang$ where $\Lang$ denotes the set of all formulas.
-In $\Pos$, the natural choice for the arity of the conjunction is $\UU_\omega$, whereas for the disjunction it is $\LLL_\omega$. \item In $\Set$, the cover modality $\nabla$ has the coalgebraic functor $T$ as its arity.
-In $\Pos$, one needs to use the dual $T^\partial$ of $T$ for type-checking reasons, as will become clear in Subsection~\ref{ssec:semant} below. \end{enumerate} Therefore the formulas of the coalgebraic language should have the following intuitive description in BNF:
+In $\Pos$, the natural choice for the arity of the conjunction is $\UU_\omega$, whereas for the disjunction it is $\LLL_\omega$. \item In $\Set$, the cover modality $\nabla$ has the coalgebraic functor $T_\omega$ as its arity.
+In $\Pos$, one needs to use the dual $T^\partial_\omega$ of $T_\omega$ for type-checking reasons, as will become clear in Subsection~\ref{ssec:semant} below. \end{enumerate} \begin{rem} Propositional variables are proposition place-holders.
+As such, the most natural (and the most free) choice is to simply start with a set of them (i.e., a discrete poset).
+This is indeed the setting of the most of our examples.
+The poset setting however allows to provide place-holder patterns, which consequently the semantics must respect.
+This can be seen and used as prescribing order between formulas (which is normally done afterwords by the logic and induced by semantics of logical connectives, usually in a form of assuming implications --- and we can do so by using theories).
+But what if implications are not at hand, or, we do not want to use (possibly infinite) theories?
+What if we used place-holder patterns instead?
+Not many examples are out there, but let us provide some simple intuition behind the possibilities this opens: \begin{itemize} \item[-] Consider the $\{\wedge,\vee\}$-fragment of classical propositional logic, but take $\{ p_i\leq q_i | i\in N \}$ for the poset of propositional variables.
+This would produce a situation where ``p's always entail q's''. \item[-] Similarly, atomic propositions can ``code'' scalable properties often used in questionnaires (where mostly 3--7 options in a form of ``degrees'' are given --- e.g.\ heavy smoker, smoker, occasional smoker).
+For such settings, the poset of propositional variables can be chosen as e.g.\ $\{ p_i\leq q_i\leq r_i | i\in N \}$. \end{itemize} Examples where a partial order (namely inclusion) is built in syntax can be found in literature which consider ordered sorts or predicates: Order-Sorted Predicate Logic has been proposed as a formal knowledge representation languages for handling structural knowledge, such as the classification of objects~\cite{Ober89,Cohn87}, and extended by~\cite{Kaneiwa04} which formalizes a logic programming language with not only a sort hierarchy, but also a predicate hierarchy. \end{rem} \begin{rem} The naturality of the choice of the arity of the finitary conjunction to be $\UU_\omega$, i.e.\ a finitely generated upwards closed set of formulas, can be demonstrated for example as follows: Assume we have a poset of atomic formulas at hand, and think of a conjunction as eventually becoming the infimum in the free algebra of formulas.
+Whenever $\bigwedge \phi\leq b$, we expect $\bigwedge (\phi\cup b) \equiv \bigwedge \phi$ --- the conjunction is immune to adding arguments greater than the conjunction.
+Similarly for disjunction and its arity being $\LLL_\omega$.